infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 ```

 ### Async Await
 In actions implemented as *async* functions, after each *await*, any code that modifies the state should be wrapped in a *runInAction* utility.
-This is because *async await* is just syntax sugar, and in reallity, a new function is created after each *await*.

 ``` jsx
   import {action, observable, runInAction} from 'mobx';